More injuries by Pamplona bulls

 Pamplona official pamphlets on how to run with the bulls advise runners who fall down to stay on the ground, curl into a small position, and remain still, because the bulls will instinctively try to step over them.

-State television's veteran play-by-play announcer for the running of the bulls, Javier Solano, criticized on air the young runner, saying he had made a mistake by trying to get up.
+State television's veteran play-by-play announcer for the running of the bulls, Javier Solano, criticized one of the Spanish runners who was injured Friday, saying he had made a mistake by trying to get up.

 More than a dozen runners have been killed since early last century, when record keeping began.